daveaglick/daveaglick/input/posts/custom-entity-type-configurations-in-entity-framework-code-first-part-2.md

 }</pre>

 <p>The <code>GetTypeConfigurations</code> method uses reflection to scan the same assembly as your <code>DbContext</code>, find all <code>IEntityTypeConfiguration</code> implementers, instantiate them, and record them in a list-per-entity-type.
-Note that this code uses the @Bs.Link("AddMulti extension method", "/posts/quick-and-dirty-multiple-value-dictionary-using-extension-methods") for working with multi-value dictionaries.
+Note that this code uses the <a href="/posts/quick-and-dirty-multiple-value-dictionary-using-extension-methods">AddMulti extension method</a> for working with multi-value dictionaries.
 You could just as easily expand that part of the code to check if there is already a <code>List&lt;&gt;</code> available and create one if not.</p>

 <pre class="prettyprint">private Dictionary&lt;Type, List&lt;IEntityTypeConfiguration&gt;&gt; GetTypeConfigurations()
 {